Masters of Engineering

 “The best part about the M.Eng. program is that it’s really interdisciplinary,” said mechanical engineer Esther Koo ’15, M.Eng. ’16.
 “You can take classes in different departments and different majors and actually combine them.
 And for me, personally, that works out really well because I want to go into the medical device industry which combines mechanical engineering, electrical, systems, and also biological and biomedical as well.”

 “We offer an enormous amount of flexibility for students to pick a path,” said Ulinski.
 That flexibility includes projects, courses and even location.
 Cornell Engineering is now offering more opportunities for students to immerse themselves in New York City’s thriving financial and technology sectors.
-The School of Operations Research and Information Engineering offers a financial engineering concentration within its M.Eng. degree, allowing students to spend a third and optional fourth semester at the Cornell Financial Engineering Manhattan satellite campus, located in the heart of the city’s financial district.
-Just steps away from the New York Stock Exchange, students take on projects encompassing a wide range of financial markets, including high-frequency trading, fixed income and equity derivatives, risk management and asset allocation.
+The School of Operations Research and Information Engineering offers a financial engineering concentration within its M.Eng. degree, allowing students to spend a third and optional fourth semester at the Cornell Financial Engineering Manhattan satellite campus, located at Cornell Tech.
+Students take on projects encompassing a wide range of financial markets, including high-frequency trading, fixed income and equity derivatives, risk management and asset allocation.